chris10davies/MSDS692-Data-Science-Practicum/README.md

 ## EDA (EXPLORATORY DATA ANALYSIS)

 ### Employee Status
-First, I made a bar plot to see the proportion of reviews from current vs. former employees.
+ A bar plot to see the proportion of reviews from current vs. former employees.
 Tesla had slightly more reviews from current employees while Google had more from former employees.

 ![alt text](images/bar_emp_status.png "emp_status")